 Protests, demonstrations and strikes are common in Mexico.
 They can cause major traffic congestion and restrict movement around affected areas.

 Protestors sometimes blockade roads and demonstrations can become violent.
 A 2016 protest in Oaxaca State resulted in at least six deaths.
 Private property can also be affected, particularly in rural areas.
 In 2016, a number of tourist buses were set alight by protestors at a roadblock in Chiapas State.

 There are ongoing demonstrations in Mexico City.
 Further protests in the states of Oaxaca, Chiapas, Guerrero and Michoacán are expected.

 It is illegal for foreign nationals to engage in political activity, including protests and demonstrations, in Mexico.
 See

 - Avoid large public gatherings, protests and demonstrations.

 - Monitor local media for news of planned or possible protests or other unrest.
+Verify the source of the news.
 Avoid affected areas.

 - Follow the advice of local authorities.